LogtalkDotOrg/logtalk3/examples/dynpred/NOTES.md

 To load this example and for sample queries, please see the `SCRIPT.txt` file.

-This folder contains examples of using some of the built-in database handling methods with object and categories.
+This folder contains examples of using the built-in database handling methods with object and categories.
 Two object hierarchies are provided, one prototype-based, and the other class-based, in order to illustrate the differences between asserting predicates in a class and in a prototype:

 The following objects are defined: